 Too good to eat (almost): Five cookies inspired by five artists!

-For the Christmas edition of our series about the kitchens of the art world we took our inspiration from the What’s Cooking-Archive: In line with the five artists from the series we have provided a fresh take on five classic types of biscuits.
-The results are (almost) too good to eat!
+For the Christmas edition of our series about the kitchens of the art world, we took inspiration from the What’s Cooking-Archive: In keeping with the life and work of five artists from the series, we gave five classic pastries a new look.
+The result is (almost) too good to eat!
 Here comes part 2 with Ólafur Elíasson, Gilbert & George and Donald Judd: